infumap/infumap/docs/cli.md

 - **-s --settings (optional):** Path to a toml settings configuration file.
 If not specified, `~/.infumap/settings.toml` will be assumed.
 - **--item-id (optional):** Build fragments only for this item.

-### embed

-Rebuild per-user fragment search indexes (semantic and lexical) from existing fragment artifacts.

-The web server updates lexical indexes for affected items as their titles or fragment artifacts change.
-It does not perform a full index rebuild at startup.
-Semantic embeddings are rebuilt explicitly with this command rather than as part of the live lexical update queue.

-Do not run this command at the same time as infumap web - it will compete for the same work and may result in bad state.

-Options:

-- **-s --settings (optional):** Path to a toml settings configuration file.
-If not specified, `~/.infumap/settings.toml` will be assumed.
-- **--service-url (optional):** Override `text_embed_url` or the `text_embed` endpoint discovered from `gpu_tools_url` for this process.
-- **--continue (optional):** Resume a previous rebuild from `indexes/fragments.sqlite3.tmp`.

 ### rebuild-search-index

-Build fresh per-user lexical search indexes from the current item database and fragment artifacts.
+Build fresh per-user lexical search indexes from the current item database and search-fragment artifacts.
 This command rebuilds both item-title and document-fragment lexical indexes.
-It does not change or rebuild the semantic embedding database.

 Stop the Infumap web server before running this command.
 The existing lexical indexes remain in place while temporary replacements are built.
 After a user's temporary indexes are complete, they are compacted and installed for that user.